Mortimer333/Dito/README.md

 });
 ```

 > There must be only one instance of Dito per website and attempt to create second will result in error.
-If you need to access it from different point then you can find it under `window.__dito` or just `__dito`.
+If you need to access it from different point then you can find it under `window.__dito.main` or just `__dito.main`.

 Register your first component by `Dito::register` method which requires the name of the component and version (for cache bursting if necessary):
 ```js